 Activate Learning is committed to its vision of creating and promoting an inclusive learning environment, complying with the Equality Act 2010 and the Children and Families Act 2014.
-We recognise that learners face a variety of difficulties and challenges that may affect their health, wellbeing, or behaviour, and aim to engage our best endeavours to provide additional support and make reasonable adjustments so that barriers are removed to enable academic success, as detailed in our Student Health and Wellbeing Policy.
-Activate Learning also has a range of services to support the diverse needs of our learners such as a counsellor's, mental wellbeing applications, contemplation rooms, careers advice, learner engagement activities and student representatives.
+We recognise that students face a variety of difficulties and challenges that may affect their health, wellbeing, or behaviour, and aim to engage our best endeavours to provide additional support and make reasonable adjustments so that barriers are removed to enable academic success, as detailed in our Student Health and Wellbeing Policy.
+Activate Learning also has a range of services to support the diverse needs of our students such as a counsellor's, wellbeing advisors, contemplation rooms, careers advice, learner engagement activities and student representatives.

-However, there may be times when, having considered and exhausted all reasonable options, it is decided that the learner cannot meet the expectations of being an Activate Learning learner, as their physical, mental, emotional, or psychological health is having an unacceptably deleterious impact upon themselves and other students, staff, or visitors.
-In such circumstances faculty staff, alongside the safeguarding team may utilise the Fitness to Study/Reside policy and procedure.
+However, there may be times when, having considered and exhausted all reasonable options, it is decided that a student cannot meet the expectations of being an Activate Learning learner, as their physical, mental, emotional, or psychological health is having an unacceptably deleterious impact upon themselves and other students, staff, or visitors.
+In such circumstances faculty staff, alongside the Safeguarding Team may utilise the Fitness to Study/Reside Policy and Procedure.